 (3-3-0) Topics address recently identified current events, skills, knowledge and/or attitudes, and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
-This course was designed to be repeated multiple times to improve student proficiency.

-HAMG-2167 Practicum - Hospitality Administration and Management, General (1-0-10) Practical, general workplace training supported by individual learning plan developed by the employer, College, and student.
+HAMG-2167 Practicum - Hospitality Administration and Management, General

+(1-0-10) Practical, general workplace training supported by individual learning plan developed by the employer, College, and student.